MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/er-generate-printable-fti-forms.md

 [!include[banner](../includes/banner.md)]

 The Electronic reporting (ER) framework lets you generate printable free text invoice (FTI) forms as Microsoft Office documents.
-You will find here instruction how to build your own configurations as well as details of available configuration templates.
+This topic provides information about how to build your own configurations as well as details of available configuration templates.

 ## Overview

-In addition to the existing capability of printable FTI forms generation by using Microsoft SQL Server Reporting Services (SSRS), you can now use for this purpose the ER framework.
-You can manage printable FTI forms in Microsoft Office formats (Excel, Word).
+In addition to the existing capability of generating printable FTI forms by using Microsoft SQL Server Reporting Services (SSRS), you can now use the ER framework.
+You can manage printable FTI forms in Microsoft Office Excel and Word.
 You can also modify the layout, data flow, and formatting to meet specific requirements without making code changes.

 > [!NOTE]
-> If you want to start with overview of existing ER configurations for this sample of the printable FTI forms solution, you can go directly to section **Download sample ER configurations to generate printable FTI forms**.
+> If you want to start with an overview of existing ER configurations for this sample of the printable FTI forms solution, you can go directly to section **Download sample ER configurations to generate printable FTI forms** later in this topic.

 ## Create customized configurations for FTI printable forms
 As part of your customized solution for printable FTI forms, you must create a set of ER configurations.

 ### Configure the ER data model
-Your application must include the ER data model configuration that contains a data model describing the customer invoicing business domain.
-It is required that the name of the data model must be **CustomersInvoicing**.
+Your application must include the ER data model configuration that contains a data model that describes the customer invoicing business domain.
+As a requirement, the name of the data model must be **CustomersInvoicing**.
 For information about how to design ER data models, see [Design a domain-specific data model for electronic reporting (ER)](../tasks/er-design-domain-specific-data-model-2016-11.md).

 ### Configure the ER model mapping
 Your application must include the ER model mapping for the CustomersInvoicing data model.
 The model mapping can be in either the ER data model configuration or the ER model mapping configuration.
 However, the name of the root descriptor of the model mapping must be **FreeTextInvoice**.